 After a sex-trafficking expose is written by journalist Mikael Blomkvist, cyberpunk hacker Lisbeth Salander is framed for three brutal murders.
 Blomkvist, convinced of Salander's innocence, must work to bring her justice.

 This English-language adaptation of the Swedish novel by Stieg Larsson follows a disgraced journalist, Mikael Blomkvist (Daniel Craig), as he investigates the disappearance of a wealthy patriarch's niece from 40 years ago.
 He is aided by the pierced, tattooed, punk computer hacker named Lisbeth Salander (Rooney Mara).
 As they work together in the investigation, Blomkvist and Salander uncover immense corruption beyond anything they have ever imagined.
 Written by

-Under License From Naxos Of America, Inc. See more »
+Under License From EMI Film And Television Music See more »

 Was this review helpful to you?